Protect Yourself from Scammers, Hackers & Government Imposters

-There is currently no vaccine for the coronavirus according to the Centers For Disease Control (CDC) and U.S. Food and Drug Administration.
-Consumers should ignore online offers for vaccinations, home test kits, medicine, and other treatments.
+Be on the lookout for fraudulent schemes about COVID-19 vaccines.
+Consumers should ignore unsolicited emails, text messages or phone calls offering to sell vaccinations, home test kits, medicine, and other treatments.
 If you are unsure about a product, check with your doctor before you buy it.
 For the most current medical information about the coronavirus prevention and treatment contact the CDC.

 Bogus Door to Door Tests and Virus-related Products

 To ensure your personal safety, DO NOT answer the door or allow into your home any unknown individuals or business representatives moving door-to-door offering to sell consumer products, medical kits, vaccines, cures, whole-home sanitization, or in-person COVID-19 testing.
 Contact local law enforcement to report such activities and, if it is possible to do so safely, consider alerting your neighbors, particularly seniors, about the door-to-door activity occurring in your neighborhood.
 Certain cities in Nebraska, such as Lincoln and Omaha, require individuals conducting door-to-door sales to obtain and carry peddler permits.
 If the individual displays such a permit, or makes reference to having one, you may want to share that information with local law enforcement.